Approved by the Engineering Practice Policy Committee on February 9, 2023

 Adopted by the Board of Direction on July 22, 2023

-The American Society of Civil Engineers (ASCE) supports that the selection of Professional Engineers as prime consultants and subcontractors be based on the qualifications of the engineering firm.
-Qualifications including education, training, experience, past-performance, capabilities, personnel, and workloads should be evaluated when selecting an engineering firm.
+The American Society of Civil Engineers (ASCE) supports the selection of professional engineering services on the basis of qualifications including training, experience, past-performance, and capabilities.
+Personnel should also be evaluated when selecting an engineering firm.